brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 range-v3 has `cache1` yet only supports the first bullet, under the name `views::for_each`.

 Despite being composed of other adapters that we already have, this is sufficiently complex to implement, sufficiently important, and requires a new adapter to boot, that it merits Tier 1 inclusion.
+Unlike other examples we've seen in this paper, there really isn't much added benefit to `flat_map` being a first-class view, so we propose to specify it as suggested above &mdash; in terms of `transform`, `join`, and possibly `cache1`.

 ### `filter_map`